Samizo-AITL/vi-control-asic-sky130/docs/05_openlane_flow.md

 - What happens at each stage of the OpenLane flow
 - Why each step is required
-- How to interpret basic PPA results
+- How to interpret basic PPA (Performance / Power / Area) results
-- How digital control logic maps onto silicon
+- How digital control logic maps onto physical silicon

 ---

 ## 🧰 Toolchain Overview

-The OpenLane flow uses the following main components:
+The OpenLane flow integrates several open-source tools:

 - **Yosys** – RTL synthesis
-- **OpenROAD** – Floorplan, placement, CTS, routing
+- **OpenROAD** – Floorplanning, placement, CTS, routing
-- **Magic / KLayout** – Layout and DRC
+- **Magic / KLayout** – Layout viewing and DRC
-- **Netgen** – LVS
+- **Netgen** – LVS (Layout vs. Schematic)

-All steps target the **SKY130 open PDK**.
+All steps target the **SkyWater SKY130 open PDK**.

 ---